Justicegaines03/Alaska-Economic-Opportunties/README.md

-# Alaska's Economic Opportunities
+# Geo-Verified Alaska Directory

 I recently visited Alaska for the first time, and it's seriously God's country.
-To get more involved in it's affairs, this is a public repository for all my research going into Alaska's economy, which will be used to make a software solution for its residence or tourists.
+To get more involved in it's affairs, this is a public repository for all my research going into Alaska for a geo-verified Alaska directory, which will focus on it's geologic beauties.
 Furthermore, for the sake of sharing ideas with each other, this repo is open source.

 ---